jmorris0x0/cljfmt/README.md

   convert `(foo)\n\n\n(bar)` to `(foo)\n\n(bar)`.
 Defaults to true.

 * `:align-associative?` -
-  true if cljfmt should left align the values of multiline maps and binding special forms (let, loop, binding).
+  true if cljfmt should left align the values of multi-line maps and binding special forms (let, loop, binding).
 This will convert `{:foo 1\n:barbaz 2}` to `{:foo    1\n :barbaz 2}` and `(let [foo 1\n barbaz 2])` to `(let [foo    1\n      barbaz 2])`.